elifesciences/lens-s3/README.md

 See [https://github.com/elifesciences/lens] for the lens code.

-# Updating
+# Updating Lens

 Currently requires some manual steps:

-* Overwrite the ``dist`` folder contents with the ``dist`` from the lens repo
+* Overwrite the ``dist`` folder contents with the ``dist`` from the lens release (the bundled files)
 * Zip the ``dist`` folder contents, with version number, and add the zip file to the repo

 Note: eLife bot also contains lens template files that may require updating when a new lens version is deployed.
-These are used to generate directories named ``/xxxxx/`` automatically when new articles are published.
-Workflows will need to be re-run for all articles using new templates.
+These are used to generate directories named ``/xxxxx/`` automatically when new articles are published. ``LensArticlePublish`` workflows will need to be re-run for all articles using new templates.

+# Updating Lens Browser

+Lens browser runs the default index page.

+* Overwrite the ``lens-browser-dist`` folder contents with the files from the lens browser release (the bundled files)
+* Update the ``index.html`` file if it has changed, making sure to point to the correct CSS and JS files folder (``lens-browser-dist/``)

 # Deploying